CE-Programming/toolchain/docs/libraries/fontlibc.rst

 Creating Fonts
 --------------

-Fonts for use with FontLibC can be made with any program that can produce Windows 3.x .FNT resource files.
+Fonts for use with fontlibc can be made with any program that can produce Windows 3.x .FNT resource files.

 Editor Software
 ~~~~~~~~~~~~~~~